There is a membership fee of $18 per season for BJ Members ($33 for non-BJ Members), to help cover our administrative costs and operating costs.

 The Full Vegetable Share is $548 and is designed to provide a week’s worth of vegetables for a family or two people with a veggie-centered diet.
 Each week, a large share typically consists of about 6 to 7 different types of vegetables, such as bunched carrots, broccoli, squash or mixed baby lettuces, and 1 to 3 additional items, such as bunched onions, garlic and/or fresh herbs.
 All of our vegetables are grown on our farm and are certified organic.

 The Partial Vegetable share is $422 and is well suited to the city lifestyle of two people cooking in some nights but not all.
 Each week, a medium share typically consists of 4 or 5 different types of vegetables and 1 to 2 additional items, such as onions, garlic and/or a fresh herb.
 A medium share usually includes many of the same items as the large share (though not all) and in smaller quantities.

-The Half Vegetable Share is $274.
-This share is offered as a benefit to our members.
+The Half Vegetable Share is $274 and is offered as a benefit to BJ members.
 It is half of a large share and requires either splitting every week or picking up every other week.
-We strongly encourage those who purchase half shares to pick up every other week as it eliminates the splitting of single, more perishable vegetables.
+We strongly encourage those who purchase half shares to pick up every other week as it eliminates the need to split individual vegetables.

 Pasture-Raised Egg Share

 Full Share is $110 for one dozen eggs; Half Egg Share: $63